Skip to primary navigation Skip to content Skip to footer

 We provide stinger suits to all of our customers not just for jellyfish protection, but also sun protection and buoyancy while snorkelling.

-Thundercat Whitsundays - All Inclusive Day Tour
+Thundercat Whitsundays All-Inclusive Day Tour

 • Most Popular

-From A$230
+From A$240

 Thundercat offers an exhilarating ride around the Whitsunday Islands all in one day.
 The three-time Australian Gold Award-winning tour visits the world-famous Whitehaven Beach, Hill Inlet lookout and offers two snorkelling opportunities on the fringing Great Barrier Reef.
 Thundercat is designed for stability and speed, so it’s perfect for passengers concerned about seasickness.
-The all-inclusive package departing from Airlie Beach is suitable for families, couples, and groups wanting to experience once-in-a-lifetime moments.
+The day tour departing from Airlie Beach is suitable for families, couples, and groups wanting to experience once-in-a-lifetime moments.

-Tongarra Day Sailing Tour From A$199
+Tongarra Day Sailing Tour From A$209